aosabook/500lines/dagoba/chapter.md

 [^items]: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
 It's influence can also been seen in XML, file systems and geographic information storage.
 The network model, invented by Charles Bachmann and standardized by CODASYL, generalized the hierarchical model by allowing multiple parents, forming a DAG instead of a tree.
 These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.

-[footnoteB: Codd developed relational database theory while working at IBM, but Big Blue feared that a relational database would cannibalize the sales of IMS.
+[footnoteB: Edgar F. Codd developed relational database theory while working at IBM, but Big Blue feared that a relational database would cannibalize the sales of IMS.
 While IBM eventually built a research prototype called System R, it was based around a new non-relational language called SEQUEL, instead of Codd's original Alpha language.
 The SEQUEL language was copied by Larry Ellison in his Oracle Database based on pre-launch conference papers, and the name changed to SQL to avoid trademark disputes.]

 ## Take One

 Within this chapter we're going to build a graph database.
-As we build it we're also going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
+As we build it we're going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
 A higher-than-usual precedence is put on code compactness, but the process will otherwise mirror that used by software professionals since time immemorial.
 The two purposes of this chapter are to teach this process and to build a graph database.[^purpose]

 [^purpose]: The three purposes of this chapter are to teach this process, to build a graph database, and to have fun.

 Using a graph database will allow us to solve some interesting problems in an elegant fashion.
 Graphs are a very natural data structure for exploring connections between things.
-A graph in this sense is a set of vertices and a set of edges -- in other words it's a bunch of dots connected by lines.
+A graph in this sense is a set of vertices and a set of edges; in other words, it's a bunch of dots connected by lines.
 And a database?
 A "data base" is like a fort for data.
 You put data in it and get data back out of it.

 So what kinds of problems can we solve with a graph database?
-Well, suppose that you enjoy tracking ancestral trees: parents, grand-parents, cousins twice removed, that kind of thing.
-You'd like to develop a system that allows you to make natural and elegant queries like "Who are Thor's second cousins once removed?" or "What is Freyja's connection to the Valkyries?".
+Well, suppose that you enjoy tracking ancestral trees: parents, grandparents, cousins twice removed, that kind of thing.
+You'd like to develop a system that allows you to make natural and elegant queries like "Who are Thor's second cousins once removed?" or "What is Freyja's connection to the Valkyries?"

 A reasonable schema for this data structure would be to have a table of entities and a table of relationships.
 A query for Thor's parents might look like: